Before You’re Done

 - If you disagree with a USAC decision, you or the applicant can file an appeal with USAC.

-- If an invoice has been rejected or payment has been reduced because you made an error, you can simply submit a new invoice.
+- If an invoice has been rejected or payment has been reduced because you made an error, and your deadline to file invoices for the approved FRN has not passed, you can simply submit a new invoice.
+Use the E-Rate Invoicing Requirements Guide to avoid common errors with the invoice you are submitting.

-- Applicants can dispose of or trade-in obsolete equipment but no sooner than five years after the date the equipment was installed.
+- Applicants can dispose of or trade in obsolete equipment no sooner than five years after the date the equipment was installed.
 The applicant is not required to notify USAC, but its inventory or asset register should be updated to reflect the disposal or trade-in of the equipment.